Crazier: Background and release

-Swift co-wrote "Crazier" with Robert Ellis Orrall.
+Taylor Swift co-wrote "Crazier" with Robert Ellis Orrall.
 The song is set in compound time with six eighth notes per bar.
 It is played in E major at a moderately fast tempo of 144 beats per minute.
 Swift's vocals span from E_{3} to B_{4}.
 The chorus has a chord progression of E—B—C#m—A. USA Today described it as a "pretty waltz".

 The song's appearance in Hannah Montana: The Movie came about after filmmakers approached Swift about using her music in the film.
 Film officials emailed her asking for a song "that was perfect to fall in love to" and "sort of a country waltz".
 Although it was not written intentionally for the film, Swift sent in "Crazier" and the filmmakers "loved it".
 In addition, Swift offered to perform the song in the film herself as a cameo appearance.
 In the film, Swift performs at an open mic fundraiser to save a small town's treasured park from developers.
 The quick scene was filmed in a single day, but Swift's performance impressed film members.
 Film director Peter Chelsom said, "I've made a very big mental check to work with her again."
 A music video for "Crazier", directed by Peter Chelsom, features excerpts from Hannah Montana: The Movie and premiered on March 28, 2009, on the Disney Channel.
 It features Swift playing the song on acoustic guitar and her backup band playing other instruments, intertwined with scenes of the movie characters Miley Stewart (Miley Cyrus) and Travis Brody (Lucas Till).

 Critical reception

-Warren Truitt of About.com complimented Swift's "chim[ing]" in the ballad.
-Heather Phares of Allmusic praised the track, calling it "the best song on Hannah Montana: The Movie".
+Critics generally praised "Crazier" as a highlight from the Hannah Montana soundtrack.
+Heather Phares of AllMusic praised the track, calling it the best song on the soundtrack.
 She complimented it for being "more genuine, more effortless, than any of [Cyrus'] or Hannah's tracks".
-James Berardinelli agreed, stating, "Arguably, the movie's biggest mistake is having Taylor Swift perform a song, since she can sing and the comparison is not flattering to the movie's star."
+James Berardinelli agreed, stating, "Arguably, the movie's biggest mistake is having [Swift] perform a song, since she can sing and the comparison is not flattering to the movie's star."
 Leah Greenblatt of Entertainment Weekly described "Crazier" as "a pretty, yearning ballad".
 Premiere magazine reviewer Olivia Putnal referred to Swift's performance as one of the film's "high points".
-Peter Hartlaub of the San Francisco Chronicle believed that Swift's cameo was enjoyable, but also called it a mistake on the part of the filmmakers, explaining "Swift is so talented that she makes Cyrus seem bland by comparison."
-Perry Seibert from TV Guide wrote, "when genuine teen star Taylor Swift shows up to perform [...] she demonstrates all the spontaneity and authenticity that Miley Cyrus lacks."
+Peter Hartlaub of the San Francisco Chronicle believed that her cameo was enjoyable, but also called it a mistake on the part of the filmmakers, explaining "Swift is so talented that she makes Cyrus seem bland by comparison."
+Perry Seibert from TV Guide wrote, "when genuine teen star [Swift] shows up to perform [...] she demonstrates all the spontaneity and authenticity that Miley Cyrus lacks."
 In June 2022, Insider ranked "Crazier" as Swift's fourth best soundtrack song.